dahlstr0m/DockerCI-WebSocket-INFT2002/README.md

+# Practice task in INFT2002 Web Development
+Fall 2020
+Task was to run test in a CI with Docker and GitLab.
+The app is a simple whiteboard app using WebSocket to connect a user to the whiteboard.

-# WebSocket example: Whiteboard
+## WebSocket example: Whiteboard

-## Setup database connections
+### Setup database connections

 This example does not use any database.
 You can therefore create empty `config.js` files: